kikipet/HALO/README.md

 ### CO2 Sensor (MHZ-14A)

 I don't even know what kind of sensor this is.
-It uses the serial port???
+It can use analog (but inaccurate/imprecise), PWM (ok) or serial (the best).